carltheperson/carltheperson-com/content/on-courage.md

 ## Doing is another story

-A few months ago, I read "The little book of stoicism" by Jonas Salzgeber.
+A few months ago, I read "The Little Book of Stoicism" by Jonas Salzgeber.
 It was an absolutely amazing book that I really enjoyed reading.
 While reading it, I carefully considered the points and wrote a lot of notes.
 The book's logic made a lot of sense to me, and it included a lot of action points.
 To my surprise, it was surprisingly difficult for me to carry them out in practice.
 I much preferred sitting at home reading about stoic practices than actually incorporating them.

 > _Words don't matter.
 Deeds do._